fidelity/jurity/docs/_sources/index.rst.txt

 Jurity: Algorithmic Fairness Library
 ====================================

-Jurity is a research library that provides classification metrics, fairness metrics, recommender system evaluations, and bias mitigation techniques.
+Jurity is a research library that provides fairness metrics, recommender system evaluations, classification metrics and bias mitigation techniques.
 The library adheres to PEP-8 standards and is tested heavily.

 Jurity is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.